m-ri/arduino_random_gen_hardware/README.md

 # arduino_random_gen_hardware
-Random hardware generator using only an arduino and a wire
+Random hardware generator using only an arduino and a floating wire

 # Material: